Gchipunov/Intmain-engine_builder/README.md

 https://docs.google.com/document/d/1mhUuG0jsBPZvGCispnBLEuKR54J6O-TIibpvoD8nZAg/edit

 generating mobules to google docs since bard/gemini exports there but can also spaam copilot with prompts to small code

+android double assembler: for android 2-4.4 use ant or eclipse tutorial

+for ios same yupe of appoach compile on old compiler for iphone 4